By Barry de SilvaNational Communications Manager

 - We can get together

-With state borders opening up and restrictions easing by the start of 2022, it will be an incredible opportunity to meet up with friends you haven’t seen for ages, and connect on projects you’ve been putting off.
+With state borders opening up, it will be an incredible opportunity to meet up with friends you haven’t seen for ages, and connect on projects you’ve been putting off.
 We’ve learnt a lot over the past couple of years, but I’m sure we can agree there’s nothing better than jamming or bouncing ideas around in person.

 - Time to chase our dreams